 - Have 3 questions ready to ask the interviewer at the end of the interview.

-- Prepare to solve a full case as you may still be asked to solve one.
+- Prepare to solve a full case just in case.
 Most likely, it will be a fairly simple profit case with either growth or cost-cutting as the focus.
-There is a 10% or smaller chance you could get a topical situational interview (i.e. we are handling post-merger integration communication.
-Who should be included and what are their roles?).
+There is a 10% or smaller chance you could get a topical situational interview (i.e., We are handling post-merger integration communication.
+Who should be included and what should their roles be?).

-- Reach out to one to two people at your prospective level and a level above at KPMG.
+- Reach out to one to two people at your prospective level at KPMG.
 They can help you understand what to expect during the interview process.
 They may also help you network within the organization, and possibly provide a reference for you ahead of your interview.

 Next Steps for Interview Prep – How We Can Help You

-Now that you understand what to expect at the KPMG interview, don’t underestimate the interview prep required.
-You should spend 4 hours preparing for a KMPG interview at a minimum.
+Now that you understand what to expect in the KPMG interview, don’t underestimate the preparation that is required.
+At a minimum, you should spend 4 hours preparing for a KMPG interview.

-KPMG provides its employees great experience, training and exit opportunities.
+KPMG provides its employees great branding, training, and exit opportunities.
+Interviewing there is an incredible opportunity – don’t waste it!
 We are here to help you in your KPMG interview prep.
 Our expert coaches prepare hundreds of candidates each year for success.